actimsina/ddd_lab/lab_1.md

 ## Objectives

-- Review on Normalization processes
+- Review and reflection on Normalization processes
-- Discussion of advantages and disadvantages of top-down and bottom-up approach
+- Empirical comparison of top-down and bottom-up approach to normalization
-- Finding the limitations of bottom-up approach of Normalization

 ## Exercise